salem404/coral-companion/README.md

 ## Features

+- Account creation and login
-- Multiple profiles
+- Different profiles for each account
+- Character and item seasonal overview
-- Task list
+- Todo list
-- Seasonal dashboard
-- Resources information
+- Dark mode

 ## Documentation